sitespeedio/sitespeed.io/docs/_posts/2018-05-10-browsertime-3.0.md

 We try to stora all large files and gzipped from the new version.
 You can also gzip the HAR file by adding <code>--gzipHar</code> to your run.

 ### Shorter(!) videos
 Move video out of pre/post scripts.
 When we first started with the video we used the pre/post structure.
 That was ok to move fast but one of the negatives is that stopping the video happen after we collected all metrics.
-We now stop the video exactly when the the page is finished loading [#448](https://github.com/sitespeedio/browsertime/pull/448).
+We now stop the video exactly when the page is finished loading [#448](https://github.com/sitespeedio/browsertime/pull/448).

 ### Emulating mobile in Chrome works better than ever
 Better handling of Chrome emulated mobile: We now set the correct window size for phones [#528](https://github.com/sitespeedio/browsertime/pull/528).